#1 Safety Rule:

-Always speak to your (prospective) clients / customers / patients in their native language
+Always speak to your (prospective) patients in their native language

 … and hire a professional to get your message across.

-Checklist for hiring a professional to get your message across:
+Checklist for hiring a professional to avoid costly and potentially life-threatening mistakes:

 1. Getting started

-Plan ahead: if your company has its eye on markets abroad, start looking for translation talent now.
+Plan ahead: Start looking for translation talent now.
 And once you begin producing texts for translation, give your translators as much lead time as possible.
-Take control of the controllable: consider producing an in-house glossary.
-(This is an excellent way to make your original documents more consistent.)
+Take control of the controllable: consider producing an in-house glossary or hire a professional medical translator to do so.
+(This is an excellent way to make both your original documents and the translation output more consistent.)

 3. Don’t be fooled into thinking any bilingual could do the job